Zonotope-Based Elastic Tube Model Predictive Control: Simulation and results

 The polyhedral method inherently optimizes the tube centers, whereas, in the zonotopic framework, this aspect is primarily a design choice.
 Computation times corresponding to all considered variants are presented in Figs.~\ref{fig:zon_computation_times_centers} and \ref{fig:zon_computation_times_nocenters}.
 The augmentation of the optimization problem with center variables results in a marginal computational overhead, reflecting the expanded dimensionality of the decision space.

 Additionally, no acceleration techniques were employed.
-Further investigations should include vectorization and parallelization techniques along with the usage of high-performance solvers like Tenscalc \cite{Tenscalc2022}, OSQP \cite{osqp} or qpOASES \cite{Ferreau2014}.
-Two mitigating factors are worth nothing: although the tube variants incur higher computation times due to additional constraints and variables, they offer robustness guarantees with a favorable trade-off; if the MPC problem is solved offline (i.e., in open-loop for reference trajectory generation), the computation time becomes considerably less critical.
+Further investigations should include vectorization and parallelization techniques along with the usage of high-performance solvers like Tenscalc \cite{Tenscalc2022} or OSQP \cite{osqp}.
+Two mitigating factors are noteworthy: despite the increased computation time from additional variables, tube variants provide crucial robustness guarantees; furthermore, this overhead is less critical if the MPC problem is solved offline for trajectory generation.